minio/docs/source/reference/minio-mc-admin/mc-admin-rebalance.rst

 .. start-mc-admin-rebalance-desc

-The :mc-cmd:`mc admin rebalance` command allows starts or monitors a rebalancing operation on a MinIO deployment.
+The :mc-cmd:`mc admin rebalance` command starts, stops, or monitors a rebalancing operation on a MinIO deployment.
 Rebalancing redistributes objects across all pools in the deployment.

 .. end-mc-admin-rebalance-desc